helloSystem/docs/developer/boot.md

 * __Hangs or reboots during replicating the system image to swap-based memdisk.__ The ISO is damaged.
 About one out of 10 builds of the ISO have this issue.
 Simply build a new ISO or wait for the next ISO to be available for download
 * __"Cannot mount tmpfs on /dev/reroot: Operation not supported by device".__ Reason unkown.
 Are needed kernel modules missing?

+### Boot in verbose mode

+If you would like to observe the details of the boot process, you can start your computer in __verbose mode__.
+This allows you to inspect the Live system early boot process and to enter commands manually that would otherwise be executed automatically.

+1. For a short time during boot, it says `Hit [Enter] to boot immediately, or any other key for command prompt.`.
+Press the __Esc__ key on your keyboard immediately when you see this
+1. Type `unset boot_mute`  and press the __Enter__ key.
+This disables the graphical splash screen
+1. Type `set console=text`  and press the __Enter__ key.
+This results in boot messages being shown on screen
+1. Type `boot -v` and press the __Enter__ key.
+This results in the system being booted in verbose mode

+The computer should boot into a graphical desktop.

 ### Boot into verbose single-user mode

 If your computer hangs during booting, you can boot into __verbose single-user mode__.
-This allows you to inspect the Live system early boot process and to enter commands manually that would otherwise be executed automatically.
+This allows advanced users, administrators, and developers to inspect the Live system early boot process and to enter commands manually that would otherwise be executed automatically.

 1. For a short time during boot, it says `Hit [Enter] to boot immediately, or any other key for command prompt.`.
 Press the __Esc__ key on your keyboard immediately when you see this
 1. Type `unset boot_mute`  and press the __Enter__ key.
 This disables the graphical splash screen
 1. Type `set console=text`  and press the __Enter__ key.
 This results in boot messages being shown on screen
 1. Type `boot -v -s` and press the __Enter__ key.
 This results in the system being booted in verbose single-user mode

+The computer should boot into a text console rescue system in which parts of `init.sh` from the ramdisk image have run.

 ## Installed system boot process